41B.046 Value-added agricultural product loan program.

 (b) No more than 95 percent of the purchase price of the stock may be financed under this program.

-(d) The authority may impose a reasonable nonrefundable application fee for each application for a stock loan.
+(e) The authority may impose a reasonable nonrefundable application fee for each application for a stock loan.
 The authority may review the fee annually and make adjustments as necessary.
 The application fee is initially $50.
-Application fees received by the authority must be deposited in the revolving loan account established in section 41B.06.
+Application fees received by the authority must be deposited in the value-added agricultural product revolving fund.

-(e) Stock loans under this program will be made using money in the revolving loan account established in section 41B.06.
+(f) Stock loans under this program will be made using money in the value-added agricultural product revolving fund established under subdivision 3.

 Subd.
 6. Rules.
 The authority may adopt rules necessary for the administration of the program including rules which establish a minimum cost of any agricultural product processing facility for which financial assistance may be given to any farmer to help finance the purchase of stock in a cooperative.